South Florida Bulls women's soccer: Denise Schilte-Brown era (2006–present)

 Denise Schilte-Brown was hired to replace T. Logan Fleck as the Bulls head coach in December 2006.
 But USF continued to struggle in the Big East, finishing with a winning record against conference foes just three times.
 USF made the NCAA Tournament for the first time in 2010 after a 11–4–3 regular season and reaching the Big East Tournament Championship game where they fell to West Virginia 1–0.
 The Bulls won their first ever NCAA Tournament game by upsetting highly favored Auburn 3–1 in the first round then fell to No. 2 seed Florida State 2–1 in round two.

-After the Big East Conference realignment in the early 2010s, USF became a member of the American Athletic Conference starting in the 2013 season.
+After the Big East Conference realignment in the early 2010s, USF became a member of the American Athletic Conference (now known as the American Conference) starting in the 2013 season.
 The Bulls quickly found success in their new conference behind goalkeeper Christiane Endler by making the semifinals of the 2013 conference tournament.
-In 2014, the Bulls made the AAC Tournament Championship game, which they lost on penalty kicks 3–2.
-The Bulls appeared in the NCAA Tournament for the second time in program history but fell in the first round.
+In 2014, the Bulls made the AAC tournament championship game, which they lost on penalty kicks 3–2.
+The Bulls appeared in the NCAA tournament for the second time in program history but fell in the first round.
 USF went to the AAC Tournament Championship game again in 2015, but lost the championship game on penalty kicks for the second year in a row.
-Also for the second straight year, the Bulls had a first round exit in the 2015 NCAA Tournament.
-In 2017, USF finished second in the conference during the regular season to arch rival Central Florida and the two would go on to meet in the AAC Tournament Championship game.
+Also for the second straight year, the Bulls had a first round exit in the 2015 NCAA tournament.
+In 2017, USF finished second in the conference during the regular season to arch rival Central Florida and the two would go on to meet in the AAC tournament championship game.
 There, the Bulls finally exorcised their championship game demons and won 5–3 on penalty kicks for their first ever conference tournament championship.
-This gave USF their first autobid to the NCAA Tournament in program history.
+This gave USF their first autobid to the NCAA tournament in program history.
 The Bulls won their first-round game in the tournament 3–0 against FGCU but were eliminated with a 1–0 loss to No. 3 Florida in the second round.